-Todd Dagres (AKA Sting) is a founder and General Partner of Spark Capital.
-He has said that his work to bring Akamai from idea to publicly traded company was his doctoral thesis in venture capital.
-Todd has led Sparkâ€™s investments in Veoh Networks, Menara Networks, Verivue, EQAL, Covester, Kateeva and Intune Networks.
+Todd Dagres is a founder and General Partner of Spark Capital.
+Todd has also led Spark’s investments in Menara Networks, Verivue, Covestor and Kateeva.

 Previously, he was a General Partner and Executive Committee Member at Battery Ventures where he led the Communications Investment practice while focusing on the Media, Entertainment and Communications Industries.

 Some of his investments at Battery include: Akamai Technologies (NASDAQ:AKAM), Qtera (acquired by Nortel Networks), XCOM (acquired by Level 3 Communications), Redstone (acquired by Siemens), River Delta Networks (acquired by Motorola), Broadbus Technologies (acquired by Motorola), Arbor Networks and Cedar Point Communications.
 He was named to the Forbes Midas List, which ranks top venture capitalists who have created the most wealth for their investors, three times.